Intelligence (British TV series): Series 2 (2021)

+Special (2023)

+Filming

+The show was filmed at Twickenham Studios, with it doubling as GCHQ Cheltenham.
+In the third episode of the second series, Joseph and Charlotte's 'dinner date' was filmed at St Margarets Tavern.
+Charlotte's character works at one of the other GCHQ branches; Bude.

+The first season was filmed in late 2019 and released in early 2020.
+The second season was filmed in late 2020 and released in mid 2021.

 Release

 The series aired in the United Kingdom on Sky One.
 It was also viewable through Sky's Now platform.

 It was broadcast in Australia on ABC Comedy as well as the network's iView platform, and on Peacock in the United States.

-In Canada, the series premiered on Showcase, on September 13, 2020.
-This was followed by Latin America through Warner on November 4, 2020.
-Spanish pay TV network Cosmo premiered the show on January 15, 2021.
+In Canada, the series premiered on Showcase, on 13 September 2020.
+This was followed by Latin America through Warner on 4 November 2020.
+Spanish pay TV network Cosmo premiered the show on 15 January 2021.